 - You can email me at greg [at] thepokerbank.com.
 But for quick messages you're better off tweeting me.
 Twitter is just quicker, easier and funner.

 - I also have Google Plus.
 I rarely use this.
 It's just there because I feel I have to have it, and it gives me another opportunity to give away my personal information on the Internet.

 I enjoy going to the gym and drinking.
 Both of these hobbies clearly cancel each other out, which helps to keep my general health perfectly static with little to no progression/regression one way or the other.

-I brought an early end to my time spent studying Physics in Uni (that's my euphemism for "dropping out") to play poker and make the world of poker a better place through the articles and whatnot on this site.
+I brought an early end to my time spent studying Physics in Uni in 2008 (that's my euphemism for "dropping out") to play poker and make the world of poker a better place through the articles and whatnot on this site.

 In between daytime TV and hangovers I work on making ThePokerBank a better site to visit whilst enjoying the benefits of playing poker semi-naked throughout the day.

 I think that just about covers most of the interesting stuff in my life.

 I started playing poker during college with friends.
 I don't think that I could have chosen a more clichéd start to my poker career if I tried.

 I was 17 at the time, so I occasionally dabbled in online poker for play money, which is where I would continue to develop my strategy of playing every suited hand or any two cards as long as one of them was a face card.
 Any hand with an Ace was also formidable.